Adapted from an email to a friend. October 2020.

 There are three main incentive structures in finance: transactional (commission on initial sale), management (% of assets under management), and outcome (% of profits).
-Every financial institution faces an internal struggle between these factions.
+Financial businesses face internal strife when different employees work under different compensation structures.
 When the transactional group wins out, the institution may focus too much on trading commissions and not enough on good investment outcomes.
 That’s when you get the potential for a spectacular blowup.

 Incentive Structures in Finance

-You can mitigate the industry's misaligned incentives by having the manager invest alongside you, but even that is no silver bullet.
+You can mitigate these misaligned incentives by having the manager invest alongside you, but even that is no silver bullet.
 A GP co-investment with the LP does not prevent an aggressive strategy from failing (see LTCM).

-Still, if your manager is willing to sell you a product but isn’t willing to personally invest the same way, you should think very carefully about investing.
-Even if the manager has different financial goals or if there is a good reason why the manager can’t co-invest in the same fund, you may learn a great deal by asking why.
+But it's still worth asking about the GP coinvest -- even there is a good reason why the manager can’t co-invest in the same fund, you may learn a great deal by asking why.

 Can you articulate why the investment strategy will work?
 How does it bring new information into the market?

 As I wrote in Lembas’s credo, capital markets are information markets.
-An asset’s price is comprised of (1) an asset’s cash flows and (2) the capital flows of other investors in and out of that asset.
-Successful investors bring new information to the market about an asset’s cash flows or capital flows.
-That’s what people mean when they say they are looking for investors with an edge.
+An asset’s price is driven by (1) an asset’s cash flows and (2) the capital flows of other investors in and out of that asset.
+An investor with an edge brings new information to the market about an asset’s cash flows or capital flows.

-Your advisor should be able to articulate why they think their strategy has worked in the past and why it should keep working in the future.
-How are they sourcing new information?
-You should be able to understand it sufficiently such that it’s not a black box to you.
+How does the fund source valuable new information?
+You should be able to understand their process sufficiently such that it’s not a black box to you.
 Or, if it is a black box and you still want to make the investment, just recognize what you’re doing and then size your investment appropriately.

 What would cause your investment to fail?
 Is the manager intellectually honest about (and working to mitigate) the downside risks?